 Three hours.
+Prerequisite: Nursing majors only.
 Students are prepared to apply fundamental principles of human nutrition in the selection of a healthy diet across the lifespan.
-The impact of nutrition upon health, illness and healing, cultural and global issues, and health care practice are examined.
+The impact of nutrition upon health, illness and healing, cultural and global issues, and health care practice are examined